LarsIndus/meme-generator/README.md

 Save the images you want to use in the folder 'input'.
 As of now, only jpg is working (but can be easily extended).
 Some images have already been added by me.

+To generate a meme, simply run main.py or main_oop.py (the latter is just an OOP version that does the same which I only created to practice OOP).
-To generate a meme, simply run main.py.
-You can change some of the values in this file:
+You can change some of the values in these files:
 If SPEECH is set to False, the user will be asked to input text, otherwise Google Speech Recognition will be used.
 In case of voice input, you can set LANGUAGE accordingly.